 I mention to my friend that Naguib Mahfouz also wrote poetry.
 My friend looks up at dark clouds in the sky and recites a couple of lines, implying that these are by Mahfouz:

 The skies wear

 A widow’s shroud

-The dream returned to my memory today as I watched the surcharged demonstrations on the streets of Cairo.
+I remember the dream a few weeks later as I watched the surcharged demonstrations on the streets of Cairo.
 Not even in my dreams, though, could I have imagined the Egyptian people would be out on the streets, trying to rip apart the dark shrouds from the country’s skies.
-It seems Faiz and Mahfouz are really together on the streets today.
+It seems Faiz and Mahfouz are together on the streets.